Speakeasy Logo

 Overlap with other security schemes

-The API Key security scheme is better suited for non-standard API keys using custom headers like Acme-API-Key, whereas HTTP security schemes are specifically designed for HTTP-based authentication methods using Authorization header.
+The API Key security scheme is better suited to non-standard API keys using custom headers, like Acme-API-Key, whereas the HTTP security scheme is specifically designed for HTTP-based authentication methods using the Authorization header.

 Learn more about describing responses.